OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 * Participants will be required to maintain a journal of what they learned and what the accomplished.
     The language of the journal does not matter, but it has to be public.
 * Participants will be required to review the work of each other.

-## Some more background

-* A [list of higher education institutions](https://github.com/szabgab/open-source-by-higher-education) that published open source code.
-* A [list of corporations](https://github.com/szabgab/open-source-by-corporations) that published open source code.
-* A [list of governments](https://github.com/szabgab/open-source-by-government) that published open source code.

 ## Additional reading material